Former Quarter Drop (FQD)

 - Grades cannot be restored once an FQD Petition has been granted.

-- No details of hardship will be shared with anyone outside the FQD Review Board.
+- No details of the petition or supporting materials will be shared with anyone outside the FQD Review Board.

 Nothing is more important than a student’s health and well-being.
 Students who may be struggling with medical, emotional, or behavioral issues that are impacting their academic success are strongly encouraged to reach out to one of the following resources for support and to help create a plan to address any struggles being experienced.
 Below are some key resources at the University of Washington that can help support students in this regard.